 Corroborating the 120 were uniquely graced with special revelation from God, and not the rest of the Church is Paul’s express denial Corinthian prophecy tongues and knowledge was “the word of God” (1 Cor.
 14:36), unlike what Paul was writing to them (1 Cor.
 14:37).
 Confirming its human origin, it could be revised by other “prophets” (1 Cor.
 14:32) without the “prophet” thereby becoming a “false prophet” and cast out of the Church.

-26 How is it then, brethren?
-Whenever you come together, each of you has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
-Let all things be done for edification.
+26 How is it then, brethren? when ye come together, every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
+Let all things be done unto edifying

 32 And the spirits of the prophets are subject to the prophets.

 36 What? came the word of God out from you? or came it unto you only?